 In Alberta, potato producers are having a better harvest than Manitoba.

-Growers are about 75 percent complete and needed another week to dig up the remaining spuds, said Terence Hochstein, Potato Growers of Alberta executive director.
+Growers are about 75 percent complete and need another week to dig up the remaining spuds, said Terence Hochstein, Potato Growers of Alberta executive director.

 So far, yields are around the five year average, which is 390 cwt. per acre in Alberta.